dennisXZX/web-developer-notes/Javascript.md

 #### Explain Ajax in as much detail as possible.

-Simply put, Ajax is the use of JavaScript to send and receive data using HTTP without refreshing a web page.
+Simply put, Ajax (a misnomer today) is the use of JavaScript to send and receive data using HTTP without refreshing a web page.
 It is used to make the browsing experience smoother by dynamically updating the content on a web page.

 The process of execution of Ajax looks something like the following: